encoredev/encore/README.md

 ## Open Source

-Encore's Infrastructure SDK, parser, compiler, and CLI are all Open Source — this includes all code needed for local development and everything that runs in your cloud.
+Encore's Backend SDK, parser, compiler, and CLI are all Open Source — this includes all code needed for local development and everything that runs in your cloud.
 A free Encore account is needed to use features like distributed tracing, secrets management, and deploying to cloud environments, as this functionality is orchestrated by Encore's Cloud Platform.

 The Open Source CLI also provides a mechanism to generate a standalone Docker image for your application, so you can deploy it without using the Cloud Platform.
 [Learn more in the docs](https://encore.dev/docs/how-to/migrate-away#ejecting-your-app-as-a-docker-image).